 This recipe was originally published in May 2018.
 It has been updated for content and photos.

-I absolutely love banana bread, (I mean, who doesn’t?) and other secretly healthy, sweet breads like my Chocolate Zucchini Bread or Cranberry Orange Bread.
-Now, don’t get me wrong, this is still a dessert and you probably want to share (or not), but FIVE whole bananas in this loaf really amps up the nutrients too!
+Now, don’t get me wrong, this is still a dessert and you probably want to share, but FIVE whole bananas in this loaf really amps up the nutrients too!

-- It’s simple, only one bowl needed to mix your ingredients and bake.
-Seriously, this recipe is fool proof and you won’t be disappointed!
+- It’s simple to make!
+Just one bowl needed to mix your ingredients, and that means less dishes!
+You won’t be disappointed!
 (Until it’s devoured, that is, so you might want to double up the recipe.)

-- This chocolate chip banana bread is perfectly sweet (with or without the chocolate chips) and it’s rich and totally satisfying.
+- This chocolate chip banana bread is perfectly sweet (with or without the chocolate chips) and it’s rich and completely satisfying.

-Are you still with me and ready to make this moist, fluffy, perfectly textured, and absolutely scrumptious chocolate chip banana bread???
+Are you ready to make this moist, fluffy, perfectly textured, and absolutely scrumptious chocolate chip banana bread???

 Let’s do it!

-Gather your ingredients and mash up your bananas in a large bowl.
+Gather your ingredients and then mash up your bananas in a large bowl.

 Then add all the dry ingredients, starting with the flour, oats and salt, saving the baking powder and baking soda for last and mix until just combined. (photos 2-4)

-Do not over mix, a few lumps are perfectly fine!
+NOTES: Do not over mix, a few lumps are perfectly fine!
+Your batter should be pretty thick but still easily pour-able into your loaf pan.

-EXPERT TIP: I like using parchment paper to make lifting the cooked loaf out much simpler.
+EXPERT TIP: I like using parchment paper to make lifting the cooked loaf out of the pan much simpler.

-Now sprinkle your banana bread with chocolate chips, if using and gently press them down into the loaf and bake! (photo 6-7)
+Sprinkle your vegan banana bread with chocolate chips, if using and gently press them down into the loaf and bake! (photo 6-7)

-But for best results, allow the time for your chocolate chip banana bread to cool before slicing.
+For best results, give yourself time for your loaf to cool before slicing.

-If you used the parchment paper method, you may lift the loaf out and place on a cooling rack to let cool for about 30 minutes.
+If using the parchment paper method, lift the loaf out and place on a cooling rack to let cool for about 30 minutes.

 This extra time will allow your bread to set nicely and slice beautifully.